letsencrypt/cp-cps/CP-CPS.md

 ### 5.2.1 Trusted roles

-All persons, employees or otherwise, with the ability to materially impact the operation of ISRG PKI systems and services, or the ability to view CA confidential information, must do so while designated as serving in a Trusted Role.
+All persons, employees or otherwise, with the ability to materially impact the operation of ISRG PKI systems and services, or the ability to view CA confidential information, can only do so while designated as serving in a Trusted Role.

 Trusted Roles include, but are not limited to: